Get insider access

 Yes

 The TV can't take full advantage of the PS5, as it can't do 4k @ 120Hz.
 However, it can do 1080p and 1440p @ 120Hz with resolution halving.
-Unlike on the Xbox consoles, the TV has no issues playing HDR games in 120Hz on the PS5.
+Unlike on the Xbox consoles, the TV has no issues playing HDR games at 120Hz on the PS5.

 It also supports VRR and Auto Low Latency Mode (ALLM), so the TV automatically switches to Game Mode when it detects the console.